Preclusio uses machine learning to comply with GDPR, other privacy regulations – TechCrunch

 As privacy regulations like GDPR and the California Consumer Privacy Act proliferate, more startups are looking to help companies comply.
 Enter Preclusio, a member of the Y Combinator Summer 2019 class, which has developed a machine learning-fueled solution to help companies adhere to these privacy regulations.

-“We have a platform that is deployed on prem in our customer’s environment, and helps them identify what data they’re collecting, how they’re using it, where it’s being stored and how it should be protected.
+“We have a platform that is deployed on-prem in our customer’s environment, and helps them identify what data they’re collecting, how they’re using it, where it’s being stored and how it should be protected.
 We help companies put together this broad view of their data, and then we continuously monitor their data infrastructure to ensure that this data continues to be protected,” company co-founder and CEO Heather Wade told TechCrunch.

-That said, customers can run it wherever they wish, whether that’s on prem or in the cloud in Azure or AWS.
+That said, customers can run it wherever they wish, whether that’s on-prem or in the cloud in Azure or AWS.
 Regardless of where it’s stored, the idea is to give customers direct control over their own data.
 “We are really trying to alert our customers to threats or to potential privacy exceptions that are occurring in their environment in real time, and being in their environment is really the best way to facilitate this,” she said.

 The product works by getting read-only access to the data, then begins to identify sensitive data in an automated fashion using machine learning.
 “Our product automatically looks at the schema and samples of the data, and uses machine learning to identify common protected data,” she said.
 Once that process is completed, a privacy compliance team can review the findings and adjust these classifications as needed.